stephiioo/final_project_fall_2023/docs/README.md

 ##### gcloud config set project [YOUR_PROJECT_ID]
 ##### gcloud app deploy
 #### to note: you may be prompted to chose a region when deploying

+### errors: the 0auth worked but ran into errors re-routing back to the website so i had to comment out the 0auth codes when i deployed the webpage but i attempted it so i included images of the attempt